 - Chose a "merchant of record" so that

-- you do not have to deal with invoicing and bookkeeping every order,
+- you do not have to deal with the invoicing and the bookkeeping of every order,

 - outsource the calculation and application of complex taxation across counties, and

-- isolate your self from the compliance with each national commercial law.
+- isolate yourself from the compliance burden with each national commercial law.

 - For your main e-commerce provider chose one who:

 - Has an affiliate network (so that other individuals or websites can also market, promote, review, recommend your software, for free).